Positive representations over real closed fields

 \subsection{Fuchsian groups}

 For details on Fuchsian groups we refer to \cite{Katok}.
 Throughout the paper we denote by $\Hb$ the hyperbolic plane.
 Via the Poincaré disc model, its group of orientation preserving isometries is identified with the group $\PU(1,1)$ acting by homographies on the unit disc in $\Cb$.
 We see the unit circle $\Sb^1$ as the boundary at infinity of $\Hb$.
-When needed we will denote by $o$ a basepoint in $\Hb$.
+We denote by $o$ the center of the unit disk.

 A \emph{Fuchsian group} $\Gamma$ is a discrete subgroup of $\Isom_+(\Hb)$.
 The \emph{limit set} of a Fuchsian group $\Gamma$, denoted $\Lambda(\Gamma)$ (or simply $\Lambda$ when it does not bring any confusion), is the set of limit points in $\Sb^1$ of some (hence any) $\Gamma$-orbit in $\Hb$.
 This limit set is a closed, $\Gamma$-invariant subset of $\Sb^1$.
 It is empty when $\Gamma$ is finite and consists of $1$ or $2$ points when $\Gamma$ is infinite and virtually cyclic.
 Otherwise, it is infinite and $\Gamma$ is called \emph{non-elementary}.